INL History and Governance

 The INL Statutes anticipate the possibility of opening INL to the membership of other countries and the participation of institutions and experts from all over the world to establish an international pole of excellence, developing partnerships with higher education institutions and industry, transferring knowledge with added value, generating employment and training specialised professionals.
 Our neutral grounds are a common venue for ambassadors, ministers, and other national representatives to meet and discuss new opportunities for collaboration.

 The INL Council is the sovereign body of the INL and is composed of representatives from each member state.
 The role of the Council is to determine the policies at scientific, technical and administrative levels, approving the programme of activities and the budget based on proposals of the Director-General.
-The President of the Council is Dr. Madalena Alves.
+The President of the Council is Dr. Inmaculada Figueroa Rojas.

 Council Members representing the Kingdom of Spain

-• Inmaculada Figueroa Rojas, Deputy Director-General for Internationalization of Science and Innovation, Ministry of Science, Innovation and Universities (MCIU)
+• Ms. Inmaculada Figueroa Rojas, Deputy Director-General for International Consortia, Organizations and Research Infrastructures, Ministry of Science, Innovation and Universities (MICIU)

-• Ana Aricha Yanguas, Vice Deputy Director-General for the Internationalisation of Science and Innovation, Ministry of Science, Innovation and Universities (MCIU)
+• Ms. Ana Aricha Yanguas, Vice Deputy Director-General for International Consortia, Organizations and Research Infrastructures, Ministry of Science, Innovation and Universities (MICIU)

-• Hernán Ruy Miguez García, President of Materials Science and Technology Area, State Research Agency (AEI), Ministry of Science, Innovation and Universities (MCIU)
+• Prof. Dr. Hernán Ruy Míguez García, CSIC Research Professor and Collaborator of the Research State Agency (AEI), Ministry of Science, Innovation and Universities (MICIU)

 Council Members representing the Portuguese Republic

-• Madalena Alves, President of the Board of Directors of the Portuguese Foundation for Science and Technology (‘Fundação para a Ciência e a Tecnologia’)
+• Prof. Dr. Madalena Alves, President of the Board of Directors of the Portuguese Foundation for Science and Technology (‘Fundação para a Ciência e a Tecnologia’)

-• José Higino Gomes Correia, Full Professor of Industrial Electronics at the University of Minho
+• Prof. Dr. José Higino Gomes Correia, Full Professor of Industrial Electronics at the University of Minho

-• Pedro Miguel Cândido Barquinha, Associate Professor of Advanced Functional Materials for Micro and Nanotechnologies, NOVA School of Science and Technology
+• Prof. Dr. Pedro Miguel Cândido Barquinha, Associate Professor of Advanced Functional Materials for Micro and Nanotechnologies, NOVA School of Science and Technology

 The INL Council appoints the Directorate of INL